asus-linux-drivers/asus-stylus-driver/README.md

 <br/>

-This python driver has been tested and works fine for these asus versions at the moment:
+This python driver has been tested and works fine for these asus pen versions at the moment:
 - ASUS PEN SA201H (delivered with ASUS Zenbook 14 Flip OLED UP5401EA-OLED024T Pine Grey)

 Install required packages